eyorsogood/wordpress-default/wp-content/plugins/block-bad-queries/readme.txt

 Replace `example.com` with your site's actual domain.
 If BBQ is active, the request for that URL will be blocked (with a "403 Forbidden" status).
 This means the plugin is working properly.
 You can test other patterns as well.
 To view all the patterns blocked by BBQ, look at the function `bbq_core()` located in `block-bad-queries.php`.

-**What other security plugins do you recommend?**

-I recently recorded a video tutorial series for Lynda.com on [how to secure WordPress sites](https://m0n.co/securewp).
-That's a good place to learn more about the best techniques and WP plugins for protecting your site against threats.
+**Do you offer any other security plugins?**

+Yes, three of them:

+* [BBQ Firewall](https://wordpress.org/plugins/block-bad-queries/) for super-fast firewall security
+* [Blackhole for Bad Bots](https://wordpress.org/plugins/blackhole-bad-bots/) to protect your site against bad bots
+* [Banhammer](https://wordpress.org/plugins/banhammer/) to monitor and ban any user or IP address

+Pro versions with more features available at [Plugin Planet](https://plugin-planet.com/).

 **Do I need to do anything else for BBQ to work?**